amd/aocl-crypto/BUILD.md

 ```
 ALCP_MEMCHECK_VALGRIND is OFF by default

+<span style="color:red"> __Note__: </span> Due to a known limitation in AOCL-Utils, any executables exercising RSA / EC routines might fail when ran with valgrind.

 #### Build Benches {#bench}

 To build benchmarking support with alcp library, append `-DALCP_ENABLE_BENCH=ON` to the cmake configuration command.